paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 **(m) Special rules for community newspaper plans**

-(1) **In general** — The plan sponsor of a community newspaper plan under which no participant has had the participant’s accrued benefit increased (whether because of service or compensation) after December 31, 2017, may elect to have the alternative standards described in paragraph (3) apply to such plan, and any plan sponsored by any member of the same controlled group.
+(1) **In general** — An eligible newspaper plan sponsor of a plan under which no participant has had the participant’s accrued benefit increased (whether because of service or compensation) after April 2, 2019, may elect to have the alternative standards described in paragraph (4) apply to such plan.

+(2) **Eligible newspaper plan sponsor** — The term “eligible newspaper plan sponsor” means the plan sponsor of—

+  (A) any community newspaper plan, or

+  (B) any other plan sponsored, as of April 2, 2019, by a member of the same controlled group of a plan sponsor of a community newspaper plan if such member is in the trade or business of publishing 1 or more newspapers.

-(2) **Election** — An election under paragraph (1) shall be made at such time and in such manner as prescribed by the Secretary of the Treasury.
+(3) **Election** — An election under paragraph (1) shall be made at such time and in such manner as prescribed by the Secretary of the Treasury.
 Such election, once made with respect to a plan year, shall apply to all subsequent plan years unless revoked with the consent of the Secretary of the Treasury.

-(3) **Alternative minimum funding standards** — The alternative standards described in this paragraph are the following:
+(4) **Alternative minimum funding standards** — The alternative standards described in this paragraph are the following:

   (A) *Interest rates*